 Cutlery Organizer

-No-cook tailgate food can be delicious and, yes, quick if you have the right tools.
-Check out Tailgate Guru or Food Network to pick up tips for your tailgating event.
-Here’s to a great game, and happy tailgating!
+The best no-cook tailgate food can be delicious, and yes, quick if you have the right tools.
+Go to Tailgate Guru or Food Network for tips at your tailgating event.
+Here’s to a good game, and happy tailgating!

 Easy Tailgate Food No Cooking

-Sports have become an all-consuming thing, and for many of the fans attending games, tailgating has evolved into a cherished ritual that brings together friends and family to share food, fun and festivities.
-If you’ve been handed the responsibility of putting together a spread for an upcoming tailgate, here’s some good news: You don’t need to spend hours cooking in order to impress your guests.
-With a little planning and creativity, you can come up with an easy, but satisfying tailgate spread.
-Here are tips that can help you do exactly that.
+Sports have become an all-consuming pursuit, and for many of the fans attending games, tailgating has turned into a beloved ritual that unites friends and family to share food, fun and festivities.
+The good news, if you’ve been assigned the task of assembling a spread for an upcoming tailgate: You don’t have to log hours in the kitchen to impress your guests.
+With a bit of planning and some creative thinking, you can create an easy enough — but rewarding — tailgate spread.
+Here are some tips that can help you do just that.

 Choose Assemble-Only Dishes

-To simplify your tailgate spread, one of the best things you can do is choose dishes that don’t even involve cooking.
+The best way to make your tailgate spread simpler is to choose dishes that don’t even require you to cook.
 Here are some great options:

-Charcuterie Boards: Put together slices of meats and cheeses, crackers, nuts and fruits.
-The colorful assortment is bound to be eye-catching and tasty.
+Charcuterie Boards: Slices of meats and cheeses, crackers, nuts and fruits.
+It’s sure to be as eye-popping and delicious.

-Pre-packed Salads: Pick up a few ready-made salads at the market.
-They are healthful, and easy to carry.
+Pre-packed Salads: Grab a few ready-made salads at the market.
+They’re healthful, and easy to pack.

-Veggie Platters: Pair up some fresh vegetables with a tasty dip such as hummus or ranch dressing for a crisp snack.
+Veggie Platters: Cut some fresh vegetables and pair with a delicious dip such as hummus or ranch dressing for an easy snack.

-Sandwiches or Wraps: Purchase deli meats, cheeses and spreads and put together sandwiches or wraps just before serving.
+Sandwiches or Wraps: Buy deli meats, cheeses and spreads and assemble sandwiches or wraps before serving.

 Smart Snack Choices

-Snacks help keep the energy going while everyone watches the games.
-Choose treats that are easy to eat and don’t need utensils:
+Snacks help maintain energy while everyone watches the games.
+Select treats that are simple to consume and don’t require utensils:

-Popcorn: An easy, light snack that you can pop ahead of time, and it could be dressed up any way with toppings.
+Popcorn: A simple, airy snack that you could pop beforehand, and could be dressed up any number of ways in toppings.

-Dip and Chips: Layer some salsa, guacamole and sour cream with crunchy tortilla chips.
+Dip and Chips: Spread some salsa, guacamole and sour cream with crackly tortilla chips.

-Fruit Skewers: Put fruit on sticks.
-They’re easy to grab and delightfully refreshing, particularly on warm days.
+Fruit Skewers: Thread fruit onto sticks.
+They are easy to grab and refreshingly delightful, especially on warm days.

 Quench Thirst